 Take the Family Pledge to be safe around water!

 Please make a commitment with your family and friends to join the YMCA of Metropolitan Dallas in keeping our children safe.
 Before letting your children hit the water, remember these few tips to ensure it’s an enjoyable and safe experience.

 - Never swim alone.

-- Supervise your children whenever they’re in water.
+- Supervise your children whenever they’re in the water.
 Download a Water Watcher Tag as a helpful reminder.

 - Wear a Life Jacket.
 Inexperienced, non-swimmers and kids should wear a Coast Guard-approved life jacket.

 - Know your (and your kid's) swim capabilities.
 Swim lessons give every person the skills needed to be safe around water.

 - Don’t jump in the water to save a friend who is struggling in deep water.
 The Y’s Safety Around Water program teaches the “reach, throw, don’t go” concept of using a long object to reach for them and pull them to safety.
-By using this technique children can help their friend without compromising their own safety.
+By using this technique children can help their friends without compromising their own safety.

 - Enroll your children in water safety or swim lessons.
 Just like teaching your children to look both ways before they cross the street, having them participate in formal water safety lessons teaches them an important life skill.
-The Y’s swim lesson program teach children fundamental water safety skills and what to do if they find themselves in water unexpectedly.
+The Y’s swim lesson program teaches children fundamental water safety skills and what to do if they find themselves in the water unexpectedly.

 KNOW BEFORE YOU GO is a campaign centered on educating our communities about dangers of drowning and important rules of water safety.

 Studies have shown that minority children are three times more likely to drown.
 Studies indicate that 60% of all African-American children are unable to swim.
-Today, a residential pool is 14 times more likely to the take the life of a child than an automobile.
+Today, a residential pool is 14 times more likely to take a child's life than an automobile.